kjmjonline/go-minor/README.md

 The functions have been changed slightly.

-Please report if any missing acknowledgements to
+Please report any missing acknowledgements to <justinhanekom7@outlook.com>.
-<justinhanekom7@outlook.com>.

 ### <a name="author">Author</a>